by Host Autopsy Editorial

 1. Unoptimized Images

 Images are typically 50-70% of a page's total weight.
-Fix this:
+This is almost always the first thing to fix.

 2. Too Many HTTP Requests

-Each resource (CSS file, JS file, font, image) requires a separate request.
-Reduce requests by:
+Each resource (CSS file, JS file, font, image) requires a separate network request.
+A typical page makes 60-100 requests.
+Reducing this to 20-30 can cut load time dramatically.

 3. No CDN

 A CDN (Content Delivery Network) serves your content from servers near your visitors.
-Without one, a user in Tokyo loads everything from your server in Virginia.
+Without one, a user in Tokyo loads everything from your single server in Virginia — adding 200-300ms of latency on every request.

 4. Render-Blocking Resources

-• defer or async attributes on non-critical scripts
+• Add defer or async attributes on non-critical scripts

-• Inlining critical CSS and lazy-loading the rest
+• Inline critical CSS (the styles needed for above-the-fold content) and lazy-load the rest

-• Moving third-party scripts (analytics, chat widgets) to load after the page
+• Move third-party scripts (analytics, chat widgets, ad tags) to load after the page with defer

 5. Slow Server Response (TTFB)